baconjs/bacon.js/README.md

 `property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property, in case there is one.
 See Function Construction rules below for different forms of calling this method.
-Just like `subscribe`, thie method returns a function for unsubscribing.
+Just like `subscribe`, this method returns a function for unsubscribing.

 `property.onValues(f)` like onValue, but splits the value (assuming its an array) as function arguments to `f`

-`property.onEnd(f)` subscribes a callback to stream end.
-The function will be called when the source stream of the property ends.
-Just like `subscribe`, thie method returns a function for unsubscribing.

 `property.assign(obj, method, [param...])` calls the method of the given object with each value of this Property.
 You can optionally supply